rei/rei-cedar-docs/docs/components/input/README.md

               }
             ],
             "slots": [
               {
+                "name": "error",
+                "description": "Error messaging text that is displayed when the `error` prop is true."
+              },
+              {
                 "name": "info",
                 "description": "Location for  information link or icon markup to the right above the input field."